Caladium: Foliar Fireworks for Shade

 - ‘Miss Muffet’ bears lime-green leaves with bold maroon freckles.

 Caladiums such as ‘Miss Muffet’ that measure less than 12 inches tall are sometimes classified as “dwarf” varieties.
 They’re well suited for tight spaces, including as house plants, where they grow well in a humus-rich, well-drained potting mix such as Fafard Professional Potting Mix.
 An east-facing windowsill – away from the air-conditioning – is ideal.
-Store house plant caladiums – unwatered – in a cool location for the winter, repotting them in mid to late spring.
+Storehouse plant caladiums – unwatered – in a cool location for the winter, repotting them in mid to late spring.